WesH0use/AWS_Developer_Notes/Development.md

 The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework to define your cloud application resources using familiar programming languages.

 Provisioning cloud applications can be a challenging process that requires you to perform manual actions, write custom scripts, maintain templates, or learn domain-specific languages.
 AWS CDK uses the familiarity and expressive power of programming languages such as JavaScript/TypeScript, Python, Java, and .NET for modeling your applications.
 It provides you with high-level components called constructs that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert. **AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation.** It also enables you to compose and share your own custom constructs that incorporate your organization's requirements, helping you start new projects faster.

+# Billing and Cost Management

+You need to activate IAM user access to the Billing and Cost Management console for all the users who need access - **By default, IAM users do not have access to the AWS Billing and Cost Management console.
+You or your account administrator must grant users access**.
+You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users.
+Then, you need to activate IAM user access for IAM policies to take effect.
+You only need to activate IAM user access once.